 Of course, while cycling is a relatively safe sport, there are dangers.
 In addition to your child’s own potential for recklessness, you need to keep other hazards in mind, like vehicles, unsafe road conditions, and even other cyclists.
 When you are teaching your child to ride, it is vital that you include lessons on safety.

-Related Content: 9 Simple Steps to Teach a Child to Ride a Bike
+Related Post: 7 Easy Steps to Teach a Child to Ride a Bike

 Bike safety for kids is a bit different than for adults.
 While many of the same principles hold true — like always wearing a helmet — there are some additional things to take into consideration.